Open Source · Apache 2.0

 Terminal

-$ warden sweep --show-vault # inspect vault
+$ prismor sweep --show-vault # inspect vault

-$ warden sweep --restore --file ~/.claude/file-history/abc # restore one file
+$ prismor sweep --restore --file ~/.claude/file-history/abc # restore one file

 Redact without backup (purge mode)